pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 300px
 		:alt: Standard Function Example

-		:caption: A simple example of how to write a function
+		A simple example of how to write a function

 .. figure:: singleArrowFunction.png
 		:align: center
-		:width: 300px
+		:width: 400px
 		:alt: arrow function

 The image above is an example of an arrow function.
 The entire function is on a single line.
 The keyword “function” has been removed; In this example “helloWorld” is the function name followed by “name” which is the parameter;